NeuromancersIITBBS/AcademicResourcePortal/README.md

 - Implementation of MVC Model in the front-end, ensuring user-friendly experience.

 - Execution of Admin page consisting of various functions to ease the work of Admins monitoring the resources and providing the right information to the Users.

+## Description of MVC model implementation

+The frontend was implemented using the MVC model which consists of three parts namely Model, View and Controller, apart from the interface.The users directly interact with the interface which calls View to perform specific functions and view further communicates with controller and passes the request to Controller and viceversa, Controller is the only point of contact between view and model.
+While model passes the requests from contoller to backend and returns the response if any from Backend to the Controller, controller returns the response to view, which finally displays the output to the user.

 ## Home Page